 To run the sample code in the following steps you need the Matrikon™ OPC Simulation Server on your local machine.
-For installation details, see Install the Matrikon OPC Simulation Server.
+For installation details, see Install an OPC DA or HDA Simulation Server for OPC Classic Examples.
 The code requires only minor changes to work with other servers.

 To create an OPC HDA client object, call the

 specifying the host name and server ID.
 You retrieved this information

 opchdaserverinfo function (described

 in Discover Available HDA Servers).
 This example creates an OPC

 HDA client object to represent the connection to a Matrikon OPC Simulation

 To view a summary of the characteristics of the OPC HDA client object you created, enter the

 variable name you assigned to the object at the command prompt.
 For example, this is